 The rest of the article was about the number of women jurists in Idaho and the state’s ranking in that regard compared to other states.
 Folks, this is what we in the journalism biz used to refer to as “agenda setting,” telling readers what they should view as important based on the writer and/or editor’s world view.
 It used to be considered a no-no. An appropriate story on Otter’s appointment—and there are examples of the same—would note Moeller’s appointment, his background, credentials, and judicial record, along with information about who else was in consideration, so that the reader can draw their own conclusions about details they might deem important or not.

 The College of Western Idaho still manages to surprise me.
 A couple of years ago, the school used public money—student fees—to try and convince voters to approve a bond.
-The attempt failed, but the college’s campaign tactics were part of the reason the Legislature passed a bill, signed by Otter, to limit how government entities use
+The attempt failed, but the college’s campaign tactics were part of the reason the Legislature passed a bill, signed by Otter, to limit how government entities use money to promote an election.
+Undeterred, CWI launched a campaign earlier this year that walked right up to the line the Legislature drew and collaborated with a private group to promote a tax levy increase.
+Voters rejected that too.

 Yet, clever little CWI can’t be stopped.
 The school asked for a recount.
 Typically, recounts are used by candidates who come within a whisker of winning.
 Someone might refresh my memory, but I don’t recall ever seeing a taxing district choosing to put taxpayers through the expense and ordeal of ordering a recount.
 I had to look up the recount statute, which I thought I knew fairly well.
 Sure enough, state law allows it.
 I’m thinking that maybe it shouldn’t.